sudo-kraken/oci-free-terraform-stack/README.md

 - Applies the Terraform configuration to deploy the resources.
 - In case of failure, the workflow is designed to automatically destroy the resources, ensuring a clean state.

+## GitHub Action Execution
+The `main.tf` file located in the root directory of this repository is crucial for the GitHub Action execution.
+It serves as the entry point for the Terraform operations triggered by the GitHub Action workflow.
+When the workflow is run, it uses the configuration defined in `main.tf` to deploy the module.
+This configuration includes updating and installing additional packages, including Docker and Docker Compose, on the instances.

+### Accessing the Instances
+Upon successful completion of the action, the public IPs of the instances will be displayed in the output.
+You can access these instances via SSH using the username `opc` and the SSH key you have provided.
+The SSH key is crucial for secure and authenticated access to the instances.

+It's important to ensure that `main.tf` is correctly set up and updated, as it directly influences the infrastructure that the GitHub Action will provision and manage in OCI (Oracle Cloud Infrastructure).